From the Massachusetts Department of Public Health

 - To release a captured bat, take the container outdoors and wearing gloves (heavy, preferably pliable thick leather) remove the lid to allow the bat to fly away.

-If you discover that a bat has been in your home in Wellesley, please call Wellesley Animal Control Officer Sue Webb at 781-235-8460 or the Wellesley Health Department at 781-235-0135.
+If you discover that a bat has been in your home in Wellesley, please contact Wellesley Animal Control Officer Jennifer Smith at 781-235-8460 or the Wellesley Health Department at 781-235-0135.